 Gómez’s Germany teammate Julian Draxler gives himself a spritz of scent before a big match.

 “Every player has a ritual before a match and I usually hold my bag in my locker and I throw on two or three sprays of perfume.
+It gives me a feeling of happiness,” the Paris Saint-Germain midfielder said.

 Sports psychologist Dan Abrahams, author of the book Soccer Tough, said so many match-day factors are beyond a player’s control that adopting a ritual or lucky charm provides something to focus on and take charge of.
 “Logically, these kinds of rituals aren’t linked to performance,” he said.